 - Pickle juice contains sodium and potassium which can help you get hydrated faster.

 - Use pickle juice to drizzle into salads such as coleslaw and potato salad for extra flavor.
 I use it in both.
-I drizzle a little pickle juice over my cooked potatoes before adding the rest of the ingredients.
+For potato salad, I drizzle a little pickle juice over my cooked potatoes before adding the rest of the ingredients.
 I must admit that folks love my potato salad recipe.
 The pickle juice just adds that right something to make it special!

 - Apparently pickle juice kills weeds.
 I haven’t tried this myself but apparently the mix of vinegar and salt does the trick.